canove/whaticket-community/README.md

 Frontend is a full-featured multi-user _chat app_ bootstrapped with react-create-app and Material UI, that comunicates with backend using REST API and Websockets.
 It allows you to interact with contacts, tickets, send and receive WhatsApp messagees.

+**NOTE**: I can't guarantee you will not be blocked by using this method, although it has worked for me.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 ## Motivation

 I'm a SysAdmin, and in my daily work, I do a lot of support through WhatsApp.
 Since WhatsApp Web doesn't allow multiple users, and 90% of our tickets comes from this channel, we created this to avoid the: 'Can I use Whatsapp now?' shoulder taps.